Your Rights and Responsibilities

 With proper preparation you can avoid damaged items and ensure that if an item is damaged, it will be covered under the provided valuation.
 One key to being prepared for your move is having the necessary tools and equipment available that moving labor companies do not provide.
 As mentioned earlier, these include:

-- Rope & Tie Downs: While many of our crews carry rope as a normal inventory item, not all do.
+- Rope & Tie Downs: While many of our movers carry rope as a normal inventory item, not all do.
 Rope and tie downs are not part of our mandatory equipment and the customer should always have them available just in case.
-For more information read, "What Supplies Should I Provide for my Self Move?"
+For more information read, "What Supplies Should I Provide for my Self Move?".

-- 28' You Load, We Drive Trailers: If you are using an ABF U-Pack trailer or a freight company that provides a 28' trailer you should always provide e-trac straps for the loading moving crew.
-28' freight trailers provide minimal protection to your goods due to their spring ride suspension and tend to result in shifting.
+- 28' You Load, We Drive Trailers: If you are using an ABF U-Pack trailer or a freight company that provides a 28' trailer you should always provide e-trac straps for the movers who are loading the truck.
+28' freight trailers provide minimal protection for your household items due to their spring ride suspension and tend to result in shifting.
 We recommend that you review our moving guide discussions on ABF U-Pack trailers.

 - Access Conditions: Customers who require service in a large metropolitan area, apartment complexes, high rises or similar locations should be knowledgeable about the site conditions.
 This includes looking into the requirements for parking permits, reserved elevators and approval from HOA's and managers.
-By reviewing any potential moving day issues ahead of time you will allow our movers to complete your load or unload in a timely manner without delays.
+By reviewing any potential moving day issues ahead of time you will allow our movers to complete your load, unload or furniture move in a timely manner without delays.

 Full service movers (moving companies that also transport) are required by the Department of Transportation to provide customers with the ability to purchase additional insurance coverages.
 Because moving labor companies do not provide transportation we cannot provide additional coverage options.
 However, there are several types of insurance that may be available to you for your self move: